holepunchto/pear-docs/making-a-pear-app-1.md

 ^_^ announced
 ```

-## Step 11.
+## Step 10.
 Share your app

-From another terminal (or even another machine) you can now run
+From another terminal (or even another machine), now run:

 ```
 $ pear launch pear:w7tu... # Use the key you got in the previous output
 ```

-And now your app should run.
+And now the app should run.

-**Note**: You could now exit the process running `pear seed main` and while at least one computer is running the app, others will still be able to launch it using the key you had before.
+**Note**: The process can be that runs `pear seed main` can now be exited, and while at least one computer is running the app, others will still be able to launch it using the key from before.
 This is because that any user of the app also helps seeding it.

 ![Launching the app with pear launch](/chat-app-6.png)